 With our tool, Rainforest QA, even a single non-technical QA specialist can build a whole suite of automated regression tests and help your team improve test coverage.

-Rainforest makes it easy for anyone to improve test coverage.
 If you want to learn how to start doing automated testing without having to learn Selenium, check out our in-depth article about how to automate testing or talk to us about setting up a Rainforest plan that fits your needs.